Prepare the OS for layering

 - Hypervisor tools: You must include your hypervisor tools in the OS layer.
 You can upgrade the tools by adding a new version to the layer.

-- Legacy NIC for PVS in Hyper-V: Include a legacy NIC, if you are using PVS in Hyper-V.
+- Legacy NIC for Citrix Provisioning for Hyper-V: Include a legacy NIC, if you are using Citrix Provisioning for Hyper-V.

 - .NET Framework v4.0 or later (Windows 7 only): Include .NET Framework v4.0 or later so that you only need to run Windows updates on the OS layer.